 Reading Schools case study (Core): Antonine Primary School

 Antonine Primary School were successful in achieving their Reading Schools accreditation in October 2020.
-They are now working towards Silver accreditation.
+They went on to achieve their Silver and then Gold Reading Schools award in June 2024.

 Setting off